 After taking a course in Literature & Arts, students will be able to:

-- Fundamentals: Identify and describe the formal elements and social dimensions of literary and/or artistic works.
+- Foundations: Identify and describe the formal elements and social dimensions of literary and/or artistic works.
 (C-SLOs 1 & 4)

 - Context: Identify how material conditions and cultural constructions in a variety of global contexts shape the human experience.
 (C-SLO 4)